-With Orange County’s population expected to increase by more than 250,000 residents by 2035 and traffic projected to increase in South Orange County by 66 percent by 2040, the Transportation Corridor Agencies (TCA) are committed to identifying solutions that will relieve traffic congestion through South Orange County.
+With Orange County’s population expected to increase by more than 250,000 residents by 2035 and traffic projected to increase in South Orange County by 66 percent by 2040, the Transportation Corridor Agencies (TCA) are committed to identifying regional mobility solutions that will alleviate traffic congestion through South Orange County.

 As the Southern California region's population increases and the economy grows, the Transportation Corridor Agencies (TCA) works toward ensuring that The Toll Roads remain valuable, congestion-free alternatives to local freeways.

 Currently, TCA is involved in three projects and initiatives to enhance Southern California mobility:...Learn More

 The Transportation Corridor Agencies (TCA) and Orange County Public Works will replace a portion of Oso Parkway with a new bridge structure to provide motorists with a direct connection between Los Patrones Parkway (a new road connecting with Rancho Mission Viejo) and State Route 241.
 The new bridge will improve traffic flow and enhance safety on Oso Parkway and direct access to the 241 Toll Road will support traffic flow in the area....Learn More